Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Introduction

-Temporal ordered clustering finds many application in practice.
-For example, specific information targeted at nodes arrived around the same time could be disseminated in online social networks.
-In biological networks, it helps to identify the evolution of biomolecules in the network.
-In rumor or epidemic networks, we can identify the sources and carriers of certain false information.
+Temporal ordered clustering is related to many applications in practice.
+For example in online social networks, it can be useful to disseminate specific information or advertisements targeted at nodes that arrived around the same time.
+In biological networks, it identifies the evolution of biomolecules in the network and helps in predicting early proteins that are known to be preferentially implicated in cancers and other diseases~\cite{srivastava2010amphimedon}.
+In rumor or epidemic networks, temporal ordered clustering can assist in identifying the sources and carriers of false information.

-\xhdr{Our contributions} We provide a general framework for solving temporal ordered clustering in growing networks if only one snapshot of the evolution is given.
-The framework does not make any assumptions about the graph model.
-With the knowledge of probabilistic evolution of the graph model, one could find the estimator that output the optimal partial order.

-In order to solve the optimal temporal ordered clustering problem, we must estimate, for any node pair $(u,v)$, the probability that node $u$ is older than node $v$, denoted by $p_{uv}$.
-We build a generalized Markov chain based sequential importance sampling Monte Carlo algorithm, and found a low complexity solution with a importance sampling distribution.
-In case of huge networks, when the complexity for solving the optimization is higher, we make use of the approximate solutions that apply the estimated $p_{uv}$.

-Moreover when the real networks may not fit well within the probabilistic graph model under consideration, we develop supervised techniques along to improve estimation precision.
-Use of supervised learning techniques by exploiting the graph structure enhances the estimated values of $p_{uv}$ quickly, with a small percentage of training data unlike the traditional machine learning algorithms.